Martha Grey, Countess of Stamford: Biography

 In 1864, she met the Reverend Harry Grey, an Anglican clergyman from Cheshire in England and a third cousin of the 7th Earl of Stamford.
 Grey was sent to the Cape as a remittance man, paid to stay abroad, due to habits his family thought dishonourable.
 In 1880, Harry and Martha were married; they lived in Wynberg, Cape Town.
 Lady Stamford had three children: John, Frances and Mary Grey.
 The first two were born before their marriage, while Mary was born thereafter.
 Upon the death of the 7th Earl in 1883, the Earldom of Stamford and the Grey barony of Groby passed to Harry Grey, and she became Countess of Stamford and Lady Grey of Groby.

-Her husband died in 1890, leaving Lady Stamford well off financially, though she and her children suffered much racial prejudices and snobbery from the English settlers in Cape Town.
-Inspired by her mother's wish to educate her local community, she funded a school in Wynberg, Battswood School, which later became the Battswood Training College for teachers.
+Her husband died in 1890, leaving Lady Stamford well off financially.

 Lady Stamford, died in 1916, and was buried alongside her husband and her daughter Frances in Wynberg.